flyte/chromium-pdf-api/README.md

 }
 ```

+## Healthcheck

+You may HTTP GET the `/healthcheck/` endpoint to have the server perform a cursory healthcheck to ensure it can communicate with Chromium's DevTools API.

+Returns a status code of `200` if communication is successful and `500` if not.

 ## Memory and concurrency

 Chrom(e|ium) has a tendency to guzzle as much memory as it can get its hands on.
 You may find that this docker image crashes with an error along the lines of: